Anyolite/anyolite/README.md

 * [ ] Documentation of all relevant features and wrappers
 * [ ] Mac support (might be possible, not tested yet)
 * [ ] More configuration options for the Rakefile
+* [ ] Ability to choose between mruby and regular Ruby

 ### Future ideas (might not actually be possible to implement)